antzm/data-science/excel-intro.md

 Saving an Excel file to .xlsx (default format) will save the complete Excel sheets, which have a size of 1048576 * 16384 cells but if an Excel file is saved to the old format .xls then the Excell sheets will be saved with a size of 65536 * 256 cells and any data outside of this range will not be saved (there will be though a warning about this).

+## Logical operators

+The logical operators in Excel are =, >, >=, <, <= <>.
+The result of the logical operators appears as TRUE or FALSE.

+We can use AND with this format:

+=AND(A1>0; A2>0; A3>0)

+While for OR we should use this format:

+=OR(A1>0; A2>0; A3>0)

+It's much simpler to perform the neccesary logical operators first, and then to use the if function on the logical results.
+Obviously we could use the if function directly, but when using many logical operators its format looks rather complicated and it's easier to make a mistake.